Discover the Many Health Benefits of Saunas

 - Relieves Respiratory Allergies and Sinus Congestion

 - Reduces Pain from Sunburn

-Taking a sauna bath is an important part of Finnish culture, with an average of one sauna per household.
+A sauna bath has proven to be an important part of Finnish culture, with an average of one sauna per household.
 Imagin a population of 5 million with 3 million Saunas in operation.
-Participants in a study included 2,315 Finnish men found that using a sauna frequently may lower the risk of developing Alzheimer's and Dementia for men.
-They took part in the Kuopio lschemic Heart Disease Risk Factor Study.
+Participants in a study included 2,315 Finnish men found that using a sauna more frequently may lower the risk of developing Alzheimer's and Dementia for men.
+They took part in the Kuopio ischemic Heart Disease Risk Factor Study.
 Participants were between the ages of 42 and 60 at the beginning of the study.
-The researchers divided the men into three groups: those who took a sauna once a week; those who took a sauna two to three times per week, and those who took a sauna four to seven times per week.
+Researchers divided the men into three groups: those who took a sauna once a week; those who took a sauna two-three times per week, and the "avid Sauna user". who took a sauna four-seven times per week.

 Researchers from the University of Eastern Finland conducted the study.
 It was published online ahead of print on December 7, 2016, in Age and Aging.
 Scant research has been conducted on the health benefits of saunas, but data from this study suggests taking a sauna may also reduce the risk of death due to coronary artery disease and other cardiac events.
-The researchers hypothesize this is due to increased heart rate and widened blood vessels due to the high heat and humidity of the sauna extracting toxins from the body and blood.
+Researchers hypothesize this is due to increased heart rate and widened blood vessels due to the high heat and humidity of the sauna extracting toxins from the body and blood.

 To request a free quote, or to learn more about how saunas can improve your health and happiness, inquire today!